uriweb/uri-component-library/README.md

   - Downloaded state persists for 12 hours
 * All scripts are now linted with ESLint; JSCS and JSHint have been removed
 * Panels formatted as `super` now have a bottom margin by default
-* Fixes an issue that prevented CSS classes added in the Block Editor Inspector from passing to components
+* Fixes an issue that prevented CSS classes added in the Block Editor Inspector from being passed to components
 * Fixes an issue with padding on cards placed in equal-height tiles
 * Updates development tools